-Body on the Bromyard Line 5 – Can you help?
+Body on the Bromyard Line 5 – The radiocarbon bombshell!

 - 18th May 2024

+This is the fifth and last in a series of five posts exploring the story behind the human skeleton found buried within an embankment of the Worcester, Bromyard and Leominster railway line in 2021, close to Riverlands Farm in Leigh, to the west of Worcester.
 Over this mini-series we explore the discovery, and what we have learnt through the archaeological excavation, scientific analyses and documentary research.
 Built in the 1860s, the line eventually closed in the 1960s, and by 2021 all that remained was the earthwork of the former embankment that took a narrow lane up and over the railway.
-Hidden within the bank was a single human skeleton (see Blog 1: The Discovery).
+Hidden within the bank was a single human skeleton (see Blog1: The Discovery).

 We are also waiting on detailed DNA analysis.
 The Crick Institute was awarded a £1.7m Wellcome Trust grant to unearth new insights into human evolution and disease.
 The research is understanding how the genetics of people in Britain changed over thousands of years.
 By identifying the genetic changes that took place and matching these changes against key moments in history, the study will uncover new insights into the evolution of humans and disease.
 Over five years, researchers are sequencing the whole-genomes of several thousand ancient British people, using skeletal samples from the last 5,000 years.
-Our navvy will now be a part of that project.
+Our body will now be a part of that project.
 The initial results are back, confirming that his DNA has been successfully sequenced, and that he is biologically male.
-Whether we will receive further insights into this person’s origins remains to be seen.

 Information in this post-series is taken from: